-Figure 10.2 Temperature estimates during the last five million years, extrapolated from deep-sea core data.
-Note both the lower temperatures and the increased temperature oscillations starting at 2.6 million years ago, the start of the Pleistocene epoch.
+Figure 10.2: Temperature estimates during the last five million years, extrapolated from deep-sea core data.
+Lower temperatures and increased temperature oscillations start at 2.6 million years ago.
 Glacial/interglacial cycles during the early part of the epoch are shorter, each averaging about 41,000 years.
+Credit: Five Myr Climate Change by Dragons flight (Robert A. Rohde), based on data from Lisiechi and Raymo (2005), is under a CC BY-SA 3.0 License.

-Data on ancient geography and climate help us understand how our ancestors moved and migrated to different parts of the world, and the constraints under which they operated.
+Data on ancient geography and climate help us understand how our ancestors moved and migrated to different parts of the world-as well as the constraints under which they operated.
 When periods of global cooling dominated, sea levels were lower as more water was captured as glacial ice.
 This exposed continental margins and opened pathways between land masses.
-During glacial periods, the large Indonesian islands of Sumatra, Java, and Borneo were connected to the Southeast Asian mainland, while New Guinea was part of the southern landmass known as greater Australia.
+During glacial periods, the large Indonesian islands of Sumatra, Java, and Borneo were connected to the Southeast Asian mainland, while New Guinea was part of the southern landmass of greater Australia.
 There was a land bridge connection between Britain and continental Europe, and an icy, treeless plain known as Beringia connected Northern Asia and Alaska.

 At the same time, glaciation made some northern areas inaccessible to human habitation.
 For example, there is evidence that hominin species were in Britain 950,000 years ago, but it does not appear that Britain was continuously occupied during this period.
 These early humans may have died out or been forced to abandon the region during glacial periods.

 In Africa, paleoclimate research has determined that grasslands (shown in Figure 10.3) expanded and shrank multiple times during this period, even as they expanded over the long term (deMenocal 2014).
 From studies of fossils, paleontologists have been able to reconstruct Pleistocene animal communities and to consider how they were affected by the changing climate.
 Among the African animal populations, the number of grazing animal species such as antelope increased.
-Since our early ancestors were also part of this animal community, it is informative to consider how climate change caused changes in the home ranges and migration patterns of animals.
 Although the African and Eurasian continents are connected by land, the Sahara desert and the mountainous topography of North Africa serve as natural barriers to crossing.
-But the fossil record shows that animal species moved back and forth between Africa and Eurasia during the Pliocene and Pleistocene epochs.
-During the early Pleistocene, there is evidence of African mammal species such as baboons, hippos, antelope, and African buffalo migrating out of Africa into Eurasia during periods when drier conditions extended out from Africa into the Middle East (Belmaker 2010).
+But the fossil record shows that at different times animal species have moved back and forth between Africa and Eurasia.
+During the early Pleistocene, there is evidence of African mammal species such as baboons, hippos, antelope, and African buffalo migrating out of Africa into Eurasia during periods of aridity (Belmaker 2010).